 The Parenting Place: The place to go for parenting advice.

-Environment: New Zealand’s the best place in the world to live, and technology is now enabling us to respect it in an easy and natural way.
-We believe environmentalism isn’t about being a gluten free, yoga mastering – slipper wearing hippy, it’s about respecting our environment.
+The Environment: New Zealand’s the best place in the world to live, and technology is now enabling us to respect it in an easy and natural way.
+We believe environmentalism isn’t about being a gluten free, yoga mastering – slipper wearing hippy, it’s about respecting our environment and doing everything you can at home first, before virtue signaling.

-2 – Our power company is Ecotricity NZ: a company that uses only environmentally friendly renewable energy generation.
+2 – Our power company in the office is Ecotricity NZ: a company that uses only environmentally friendly renewable energy generation.